Did you know you can wash pillows? Here’s an easy tutorial for how to wash pillows in a front loading washing machine and extend their life!

 #5 Adjust the cycle manually

-#6 Use a ratio of two tennis balls to two bed pillows in the dryer
+#6 Use a ratio of dryer balls to two bed pillows in the dryer

 #7 Wash your pillows seasonally